 Visual Studies.
 Arts majors can enroll in any minor of their choice, including an Arts minor in a discipline different from the one they are studying as their major.

 The interdisciplinary Arts curriculum at Eugene Lang College encourages students to explore the arts within a liberal arts framework, balancing academic study and research with creative experimentation and practice.
 Students majoring in The Arts (BA, The Arts) choose a concentration from the three listed below.
 Visit the concentration's webpage for degree requirements.

-Current and recent Lang Interarts courses include Ideas and Practices Across the Arts, Arts Writing Workshop, Arts Digital Toolkit, Intermedia, Performance Process, Politics of Improvisation, and Creative Algorithms, as well as courses such as Arts in New York City that take students into the city for a variety of exhibits, events, and performances.
+Current and recent Lang Interarts courses include Ideas and Practices Across the Arts, Arts Writing Workshop, Arts Digital Toolkit, Intermedia, Performance Process, Politics of Improvisation, and Creative Algorithms, as well as courses, such as Arts in New York City, that take students into the city for a variety of exhibitions, events, and performances.

 Students must receive grades of C or better in all courses taken to fulfill major requirements.
 Only specific courses satisfy the major requirements, including electives.
 Courses should be chosen carefully, in consultation with the chair of the program.
 Students are encouraged to track their progress using the

 Arts Program Requirements worksheet for the year in which they declared their major: